Rhodes Scholarship: Selection criteria

 Each country's scholarship varies in its selectivity.
 In the United States, applicants must first pass a university-internal endorsement process, then proceed to one of the 16 U.S. districts committees.
 In 2020, approximately 2,300 students sought their institution's endorsement for the American Rhodes scholarship, among those 953 from 288 institutions were university-endorsed, of whom 32 were ultimately elected.
-This represents a 1.4% award rate when considering both endorsed and non-endorsed applicants.
-As such, the American Rhodes Scholarship is more selective than the Churchill Scholarship, Truman Scholarship, Marshall Scholarship, Fulbright Scholarship, and Mitchell Scholarship.
-It is approximately as selective as the Gates Cambridge Scholarship, which has an award rate of 1.3%.
+This represents a 1.4% award rate when considering both endorsed and non-endorsed applicants and a 3.4% award rate when considering endorsed applicants.
+As such, the American Rhodes Scholarship is more selective than the Churchill Scholarship, Truman Scholarship, Fulbright Scholarship, and Mitchell Scholarship.
+It is approximately as selective as the Gates Cambridge Scholarship, which has an award rate of 1.3%, and the Marshall Scholarship, which similarly receives around 1,000 university-endorsed applicants, of whom several dozen are ultimately elected.
 In Canada between 1997 and 2002, there were an average of 234 university-endorsed applicants annually for 11 scholarships, for an acceptance rate of 4.7%.
 In addition, Canadian provinces differ widely in the number of applications received, with Ontario receiving 58 applications on average for 2 spots (3.4%) and Newfoundland and Labrador receiving 18 applications for 1 spot (5.7%).
 According to the Rhodes Trust, the overall global acceptance rate stands at 0.7%, making it one of the most competitive scholarships in the world.

 An early change was the elimination of the scholarships for Germany during the First and Second World Wars.
 No German scholars were chosen from 1914 to 1929, nor from 1940 to 1969.
 A change occurred in 1929, when an Act of Parliament established a fund separate from the original proceeds of Rhodes's will and made it possible to expand the number of scholarships.
 Between 1993 and 1995, scholarships were extended to other countries in the European Community.

 Scholarship terms

-Rhodes Scholars may study any full-time postgraduate course offered by the university, whether a taught master's program, a research degree, or a second undergraduate degree (senior status).
-The scholarship’s basic tenure is two years.
+Rhodes Scholars may study any full-time postgraduate course offered by the university, whether a taught master's programme, a research degree, or a second undergraduate degree (senior status).
+The scholarship's basic tenure is two years.
 However, it may also be held for one year or three years.
 Applications for a third year are considered during the course of the second year.
 University and college fees are paid by the Rhodes Trust.
 In addition, scholars receive a monthly maintenance stipend to cover accommodation and living expenses.
-Although all scholars become affiliated with a residential college while at Oxford, they also enjoy access to Rhodes House, an early 20th-century mansion with numerous public rooms, gardens, a library, study areas, and other facilities.
+Although all scholars become affiliated with a residential college while at Oxford, they also enjoy access to the publicly-accessible Rhodes House, an early 20th-century mansion with numerous public rooms, gardens, a library, study areas, and other facilities.